trychlos/pwix-roles/README.md

     Available on client only.

-- `Roles.removeAllRolesFromUser( user )`
+- `Roles.removeAssignedRolesFromUser( user )`

-    Remove all currently defined roles for this user.
+    An async function which removes all currently defined roles for this user.

-    On the client, this function returns a Promise which eventually resolves to the result.

-    On the server, this function returns a Boolean result, which is `true` if all roles have been successfully deleted for this user.
+    Returns `true` if all roles have been successfully deleted for this user.

     The application should take care of **not** remove all roles for the currently logged-in user.
+This is not checked by the package.

+    Available both on client and server.

 - `Roles.removeUserAssignmentsFromRoles( roles, opts )`